 Serious violations of ethical standards have been extremely rare in our program.
-If you have the slightest concern about any issues governing student and faculty responsibilities, and your role to conduct research that meets high ethical standards, do not hesitate to contact the Directors of NGP, Pat Levitt (plevitt@med.usc.edu) or Judith Hirsch (jhirsch@usc.edu).
+If you have the slightest concern about any issues governing student and faculty responsibilities, and your role to conduct research that meets high ethical standards, do not hesitate to contact the Directors of NGP, Jason Zevin (zevin@usc.edu), Judith Hirsch (jhirsch@usc.edu), or Jeannie Chen (jeannie@usc.edu).
 Your discussions will be held in confidence.
 Of course, feel free to consult other faculty or peers that you trust.
 Ultimately, it is the student's responsibility to determine whether they will file grievances through the procedures described in SCampus.
 USC has many support services to advise students on concerns they may have related to research and academic integrity.
 The Director and Associate Director cannot be responsible for overseeing and resolving research and academic ethics concerns that a student may have, but will assist in identifying the appropriate University resources.